PhD Numerical Analysis / Overview

 We also support applications from those returning from a career break or other roles.
 We consider offering flexible study arrangements (including part-time: 50%, 60% or 80%, depending on the project/funder).

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-Many research seminars are held in the School on a weekly basis and allow staff and research students to stay in touch with the latest developments in their fields.
-The School is one of the lead partners in the MAGIC project and research students can attend any of the postgraduate courses offered by the MAGIC consortium.
+Many research seminars are held in the Department on a weekly basis and allow staff and research students to stay in touch with the latest developments in their fields.
+The Department is one of the lead partners in the MAGIC project and research students can attend any of the postgraduate courses offered by the MAGIC consortium.

 Opportunities for PhD research are available in a wide range of topics in Numerical Analysis.
 For some of the available areas of possible PhD research please visit the Numerical Analysis research page or the Numerical Analysis group website .
 For more details about the specific projects, please contact the relevant individual members of staff or get in touch with the Numerical Analysis Postgraduate Admissions Tutor .

 Fees for entry in 2023 have not yet been set.
 For reference, the fees for the academic year beginning September 2022 were as follows:

 UK students (per annum): Band A £4,596; Band B £6,000; Band C £9,000; Band D £11,000

 International, including EU, students (per annum): Band A £25,500; Band B £27,000; Band C £30,000; Band D £32,000